 George Washington v Columbia

-Sarah Barnes enters her second year as head coach of the George Washington women's soccer team in 2013.
+Sarah Barnes enters her third year as head coach of the George Washington women's soccer team in 2014.

-During Coach Barnes' inaugural season in 2012, the Colonials went 5-12-1 overall and produced a 1-8 mark in the Atlantic 10.
-Under her direction freshman Kristi Abbate was named to the Atlantic 10 All-Rookie Team after leading GW in scoring.
+During Coach Barnes' inaugural season in 2012, the Colonials went 5-12-1 overall and produced a 1-8 mark in the Atlantic 10, and Abbate was named to the Atlantic 10 All-Rookie Team after leading GW in scoring.

-Off the pitch, Coach Barnes' squad was recognized by the NCAA for top Academic Progress Rate, and also led GW athletics programs with the most number of student-athletes on the Fall 2012 and Spring 2013 Atlantic 10 Commissioner's Honor Rolls.
+Off the pitch, the Colonials squad was recognized by the NCAA for top Academic Progress Rate in 2012 and 2013, and also led GW athletics programs with the most number of student-athletes on the Fall 2012 and Spring 2013 Atlantic 10 Commissioner's Honor Rolls.
 Under her direction, senior Kayley Sullivan was honored with the university's Outstanding Academic Achievement Award for being in the top two percent, by GPA, of sophomores, juniors and seniors in the Columbian College of Arts and Sciences, in addition to earning GW's Scholar-Athlete of the Year distinction.

 Prior to GW, Coach Barnes spent four seasons as an assistant coach at the University of Texas.
 During her years at UT, Coach Barnes was involved in every aspect of the Longhorn program, including scouting opponents and day-to-day operations.
 Off the field, her main responsibilities included recruiting and video analysis, for a team that advanced to the NCAA tournament in three of the last four seasons.
 Overall, as a player and coach, Coach Barnes has participated in 17 of the last 18 NCAA tournaments, including three combined trips to the College Cup (as a player at Connecticut in 1994 and 1997, and as an assistant coach in 2003).